everscale-org/docs/src/spec/10-abi.md

 `Event ID` + `Enc(event args)`

-`Event ID` - 32 bits of SHA256 hash of the event function signature with highest bit set to `0`.
+`Event ID` - 32 bits of SHA256 hash of the event function signature with the highest bit set to `0`.

 ### Internal Messages